teknologi-umum/pesto/sdk/javascript/README.md

     }

     if (error instanceof RuntimeNotFoundError) {
-        // Provided language-version combination does not exists on Pesto's API. return;
+        // Provided language-version combination does not exist on Pesto's API. return;
     }